ejscribner/couchbase-tutorials/tutorial/markdown/java/spring-data/spring-data.md

 ### Repository

 `AirlineRepository.java`
 This interface extends the `CouchbaseRepository` interface and provides methods for CRUD operations.

-The `@N1qlPrimaryIndexed` annotation creates a primary index on the `airline` collection.
-The `@ViewIndexed` annotation creates a view index on the `airline` collection.
-The `@Query` annotation allows us to create custom N1QL queries.
-The `@ScanConsistency` annotation allows us to specify the scan consistency for the query.
-The `@Param` annotation allows us to specify parameters for the query.
+- `@Scope("..."):` Specifies the scope of the repository, which helps organize and manage documents within a Couchbase bucket.

+- `@Collection("..."):` Specifies the collection within the bucket where the documents are stored.

+- `@Repository:` Marks the interface as a repository component in the Spring application context.

+- `@ScanConsistency(query = QueryScanConsistency.REQUEST_PLUS)`: Specifies the scan consistency level for queries executed by methods in this repository, ensuring strong consistency for read operations.

 ### Model

 `Airline.java`
 This class represents an airline document.
 The `@Document` annotation indicates that this class is a Couchbase document.
 The `@Field` annotation indicates that the following fields are Couchbase document fields: `name`, `callsign`, `iata`, `icao`, `country`.

 ### Controller